EMBEDDIA/NER_FEDA/README.md

 			--annotate_as_dataset 1
 ```

 Where annotate_as_dataset indicates which tagset (based on the model used) should be used.
 The ID of the dataset starts at 0, and 1 means in all models SlavNER 2021.
 See the HuggingFace models to see which tagsets are available.
+Use the uppercase flag if the models was trained with uppercase process.

 # How to cite this work?